angular/zone.js/STANDARD-APIS.md

  |IDBCursor|DBIndex|WebSocket|

-on properties, such as onclick, onreadystatechange, the following on properties will be patched as EventTask
+on properties, such as onclick, onreadystatechange, the following on properties will be patched as EventTask, the following is the on properties zone.js patched

-- all on properties

  |||||||||
  |---|---|---|---|---|---|---|---|